Lennie Hoffmann, Baron Hoffmann: Hong Kong Court of Final Appeal

 Hoffmann has been a Non-Permanent Judge of the Hong Kong Court of Final Appeal since 1998.

 In 2014 he was awarded the Gold Bauhinia Star by the Chief Executive of Hong Kong.

 Links with Amnesty International

 Hoffmann's failure to declare his links with Amnesty International before ruling on whether Augusto Pinochet was immune from prosecution led to the unprecedented setting aside of a House of Lords judgment.
-He later commented to the Daily Telegraph that "the fact is I'm not biased.
+He later commented to The Daily Telegraph that "the fact is I'm not biased.
 I am a lawyer.
 I do things as a judge.
 The fact that my wife works as a secretary for Amnesty International is, as far as I am concerned, neither here nor there."

 Personal life

 Leonard and Gillian (Sterner) Hoffmann have two daughters and two grandchildren.
 They were married at Cape Town Synagogue in the late 1950s.
-As of 1999, the Hoffmanns lived in Hempstead, London, and spent weekends in Chedworth.
+As of 1999, the Hoffmanns lived in Hampstead, London, and spent weekends in Chedworth.

 Hoffmann is an avid cyclist and opera-goer.
 He has also been involved in various charities through these interests.